RetroReversing/retroReversing/pages/leaks/Paladin.md

 * CodeWarrior

 ---
-## IRIS SDK Files from December 12th 2003 (irisSDKbulb-snapshot-031212.tar.gz)
+## Files from December 12th 2003 (irisSDKbulb-snapshot-031212.tar.gz)
 The contents are pretty much the same as December 3rd but there has been development work so there isn't that many new files but quite a few source files have changed, which is to be expected.

 Nothing of real interest is in this archive unless you want to see the progress made between two different snapshots.
 Check out the last IRIS SDK (**irisSDKbulb-snapshot-040120.tar.gz**) for an overview of the contents of the IRIS SDK.

 ---
-## Private IRIS SDK Files from 20th January 2004 (irisSDKbulb-snapshot-040120-private.tar.gz)
+## Private Files from 20th January 2004 (irisSDKbulb-snapshot-040120-private.tar.gz)
 This is an interesting archive as it only contains contents not found in the other build from 20th January 2004 (**irisSDKbulb-snapshot-040120.tar.gz**).

 These files are: